-Ocean Science Consulting Limited (OSC) Marine Mammal Observer (MMO) and Passive Acoustic Monitoring (PAM) training course is approved by the New Zealand Department of Conservation (DOC), as being consistent with standards in the ‘2013 code of conduct for minimising acoustic disturbance to marine mammals from seismic survey operations’ (the Code).
-The knowledge, skills and experience derived from the PAM element of the course is also applicable worldwide, rendering trained PAM course graduates the ability to work as PAM Operators internationally.
+OSC is also certified to run New Zealand Department of Conservation (DOC)-accredited training courses for MMO and Passive Acoustic Monitoring (PAM).
+DOC-accreditation is consistent with standards in the ‘2013 code of conduct for minimising acoustic disturbance to marine mammals from seismic survey operations’ (the Code).
+The knowledge, skills and experience derived from the PAM element of the DOC-approved course is also applicable worldwide, rendering trained PAM-course graduates the ability to work as PAM Operators internationally.

-OSC’s high quality course involves responsive personal (including one-to-one) tuition throughout, hands-on experience with state-of-the-art PAM equipment during classroom theory and practical sessions, and field practice aboard a survey vessel at sea.
+The JNCC guidelines and New Zealand Code are regarded widely as international best practice, particularly concerning the establishment of observer training and performance standards.
+OSC’s JNCC-approved MMO course includes lectures, discussion, and practical elements in an intensive one-day training course.
+OSC’s MMO & PAM courses involve responsive personal (including one-to-one) tuition throughout, hands-on experience with state-of-the-art PAM equipment during classroom theory and practical sessions, and field practice aboard a survey vessel at sea (weather dependent).